Azure-Samples/MachineLearningSamples-QnAMatching/README.md

 2. Learn informative phrases, which are multi-word sequences that provide more information when viewed in sequence than when treated independently.
 3. Extract features from text data.
 4. Train text classification models and evaluate model performance.

+## Prerequisites

+The prerequisites to run this example are as follows:

+1. An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available).
+2. An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml) following the [quick start installation guide](./quick-start-installation) to install the program and create a workspace.
+3. This example could be run on any compute context.
+However, it is recommended to run it on a multi-core machine with at least of 16-GB memory and 5-GB disk space.

 ## Data description